prasincs/prasincs.github.io/_posts/2013-09-20-how-i-learned-to-stop-worrying-and-love-findbugs.md

 ---
 {% include JB/setup %}

 *Update:* I know this is about a year late.
 I should do `git stash pop` more often.
+Also, after tweaking Jekyll Bootstrap too much I've decided to give up and port to something sane like Ghost or Octopress.

 ## The Five Stages of Grief